 LAHSD continued to thrive under the leadership of then Chairs Charlie Stephens, Raheem Pierce, and Kevin Kim.
 Expanding into rural parts of Louisiana and partnering with officials statewide, LAHSD has worked to increase the Louisiana youth’s involvement in politics while helping elect Democrats into offices all around Louisiana.

-Founders Frederick Bell and Desmond LeBlanc, along with former Chairs Charlie Stephens and Kevin Kim, now serve as Adult Advisors for the 2020-2021 year for Chairman Gavin Johnson and Vice Chairwoman Sania Islam.
+Founders Frederick Bell and Desmond LeBlanc, along with former Chairs Charlie Stephens and Kevin Kim, now serve as Adult Advisors for the 2021-2022 year for current Chair Sania Islam and Vice Chair Jordan Hoffman.

 Louisiana High School Democrats is governed by the following Constitution.